ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 for consistency only, since the security relevance is opaque to Verifiers.

 There are two parts to a `raw-value-group`, a measurement and an optional mask.
-The default raw value measurement is a CBOR tagged `bstr`.
+A raw value measurement is a BSTR, optionally preceded by a CBOR tag.
-Additional raw value types can be defined, but must be CBOR tagged so that parsers can distinguish between the various semantics of type values.
+In Evidence or Endorsement, the CBOR tag value #6.560 identifies an opaque raw value, the verifier does not make any assumptions about the contents of a `bstr` with this
+CBOR tag.

+Additional CBOR tags can be defined for raw value.
+In a CBOR tagged raw-value entry within Evidence or Endorsement, the CBOR tag describes the structure of the data within the BSTR.
+This may be used by entities processing the contents of the raw-value.
+The base Verifier described in this specification ignores the CBOR tag on an Evidence or Endorsement raw-value, but extensions profiles may assign meaning to it.

+In a Reference Value raw-entry, the CBOR tag on a raw-value describes the algorithm which the Verifier must use when comparing the values.

-The mask is applied by the Verifier as part of appraisal.
+If a raw value reference value (at index 4) also includes a mask (at index 5) then the mask is used by the Verifier as part of appraisal.
 Only the raw value bits with corresponding TRUE mask bits are compared during appraisal.

 When a new raw value type is defined, the convention for applying the mask is also defined.